Sanrax/flashcart-guides/docs/tutorials/emulators.md

     1. Place the SD card back into your cart, and boot into the menu.

-    1. To play GB/C games, navigate to the `Emulators` folder, launch `gameyob.nds`, and select a GBC ROM in the GameYob menu.
+    1. To play GB/C games, navigate to the `Emulators` folder, launch `gameyob.nds`, and select a GB/C ROM in the GameYob menu.

 === "SNES"